When you last crunched your retirement numbers, did you find a huge, unsurmountable deficit that made you wish you could hide your head in the sand?

 Now I mention affiliate marketing not to suggest that’s the right direction for you, but only to show there are possibilities out there … even if you can’t think of them right off.

 Bridge the Gap

 You continue to build your bridge according to plans until you have a completed bridge.
 This process may take months or years depending on the bridge you design and the time you have available to build it.
 Upon completion, “Congratulations!
 You’ve spanned the Gap with Your Bridge to Retirement.”

 There you have it.
 As we said on the webinar you can do this all yourself if you choose.
 Of course, most people have great intentions, but will never follow through.
 We have a solution to keep you accountable and lead you through the process of designing Your Bridge to Retirement step-by-step.

 If we were to personally escort you through the process, we’d have to charge our coaching fees and it would easily cost several thousand dollars!
-So, we’ve decided to lead a group through this process together over a period of 8 weeks beginning on March 25, 2019.
+So, we’ve decided an 8-week group approach is more workable.
 In just 8 weeks, you can have a Complete Blueprint, Personalized for Your Desires and Your Circumstances!

 You’ll remember we said “time was of the essence.”
 To get registered for our next webinar to get more details and sign up for our next group, add your name to the WAIT LIST HERE.

 We’ll see you in the group!
 Happy Retirement!